ncor/context-resolver/README.md

 Creates a new group by merging another group into the current one.
 - `group`: A group to be concatenated.

+### `.mock`

+Replaces existing providers in the available graph with their mock versions and returns a new group of the same type.
+- `providers`: A list of mock dependency providers.

+### `.mockByIds`

+Replaces existing providers in the available graph with their mock versions and returns a new group of the same type.
+- `map`: A map of mock dependency providers by their ids.

 # Contribution